|

 Gonzo!s Appalachian Trail journal

-lazy days of summer had arrived.
-I pulled into Windsor Furnace Shelter
+it seemed the lazy days of summer had arrived.

-and waited for the rest of the bunch to arrive.
-Since we were set
+into Windsor Furnace Shelter and waited for the rest of the bunch

-to meet Mike the schoolteacher at Allentown shelter just 16 miles
+to arrive.
+Since we were set to meet Mike the schoolteacher at Allentown

-away, I decided that this was as far as I needed to go today.
-Why
+shelter just 16 miles away, I decided that this was as far as I

-not stay at the "furnace shelter" and experience the full
+needed to go today.
+Why not stay at the "furnace shelter"

-heat of the summer.
-The rest of the hikers elected to do the same
+into an even shorter day!
+The rest of the hikers elected to do the

-thing.
+same thing.
 The deciding factor for Fuzzy Jim was when he discovered

 on the map that he could walk down a nearby jeep road, hitch into